 In 1638, Carlo Buzzi from Varese (ca. 1585-1658) became the new chief architect, replacing Francesco Maria Richini (1584-1658).
 Richini had already done some work on the facade and rather surprisingly, Buzzi decided that the rest of the facade was to be continued in the Gothic style, which had previously been ditched.
 Another important year was 1774, when a gilded statue of the Virgin Mary was placed on top of the highest spire of the cathedral.
 The Milanese call it La Madonnina.
 The statue was designed by the sculptor Giuseppe Perego and the copper plating was done by the goldsmith Giuseppe Bini.
 The Madonnina is some four metres high and stands at a height of 108.5 metres.

 Napoleon Bonaparte had been crowned Emperor of the French on 2 December 1804 and now wanted to be crowned King of Italy as well.
 He chose the Duomo as the location for the coronation ceremony, but was unhappy about the fact that the facade was still incomplete after more than four centuries.
 The job to complete it was given to Giuseppe Zanoia (1752-1817) and Carlo Amati (1776-1852).
 They finished the facade in 1813.
-Now more spires were added, as well as statues and the beautiful stained-glass windows in the apse, a project that lasted until 1858.
-Even though the cathedral could by now be more or less considered complete, construction and restoration activities would continue until well into the twentieth century.
+Now more spires were added, as well as statues and the beautiful stained-glass windows in the apse, a project that continued until 1858.
+Even though the cathedral could by now be considered more or less complete, construction and restoration activities would continue until well into the twentieth century.
 All in all, construction of the Duomo has taken more than five centuries.

 Exploring the Duomo